 For the purpose of implementing the WFD, Ireland has been divided into eight river basin districts.
-The plan area is located in the Shannon International River Basin District (SIRBD) and as such much information regarding the environmental baseline is derived from the Shannon International River Basin Management Plan (SIBMP).
+The plan area is located in the Shannon International River Basin District (SIRBD) and as such much information regarding the environmental baseline is derived from the Shannon International River Basin Management Plan (SIBMP)4.
 Ballinasloe is located within the Suck Water Management Unit of the Shannon International River Basin Management Plan.
+The implementation of the Shannon International River Basin Management Plan.
 The implementation of the Shannon International River Basin Management Plan will bring incremental improvement leading to the majority of waters reaching at least 'good status' at the latest by 2027.